afbjorklund/lima-gui/README.md

 See <https://doc.qt.io/qt-5/qtwidgets-desktop-systray-example.html>

-Tux icon from the Crystal project by Everaldo Coelho.
+Interface icons from the Crystal project by Everaldo Coelho.
 The icons are licensed under the GNU Lesser General Public License (LGPL).

 Unix builds (Linux, Mac) will need to install qtermwidget dependency: